The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 BaselineAPS

-Our software BaselineAPS has a strong scientific base in motor learning principles, biomechanics, neuromuscular systems and motor control theory (16,17,18,19,20,31,32,33,38,39,40,41,46,51) uses proprietary patent pending algorithms (ML) and is matched with years 13 years of high performance athlete data.
-Our supportive deep practice programming is also backed by neuromuscular, motor learning and motor control principles (16,17,18,19,26,32,38,40,41,46,49,51,67,68) in addition to the principles of adaptation to training (67,68)
+Our software, BaselineAPS, has a strong scientific base in motor learning principles, biomechanics, neuromuscular systems, and motor control theory (16,17,18,19,20,31,32,33,38,39,40,41,46,51) It uses proprietary, patent-pending algorithms (ML) and is matched with 13 years of high-performance athlete data.
+Our supportive deep practice programming is also backed by neuromuscular, motor learning, and motor control principles (16,17,18,19,26,32,38,40,41,46,49,51,67,68) in addition to the principles of adaptation to training (67,68)

 Learn more